 by KIM COLIN & SAM HECHT

-In mathematics, the formulae called ‘Plateau’s Problem’ is to show the existence of a minimal surface with a given boundary.
-Plateau are unique vases created by Kim Colin and Sam Hecht with a one of a kind process.
-The glass is blown into a rounded shape and immediately after a flat horizontal textured surface and an ‘L shape’ textured mold is pushed against the vase until a square corner is formed on one side of the vase.
-With this technique, Kim Colin and Sam Hecht designed a vase that can find its perfect fits in unusual corners, producing rare equilibriums.
+In mathematics, the formulae called ‘Plateau’s Problem’ shows the existence of a minimal surface with a given boundary.
+Plateau is a collection of one-of-a-kind vases designed by Kim Colin and Sam Hecht and manufactured using a peculiar technique.
+The glass is blown into a rounded shape and immediately after a flat horizontal textured surface and an ‘L shape’ textured mould is pushed against the vase until a square corner is formed on one side of the vase.
+With this technique, the vase perfectly fits in unusual corners, producing rare equilibriums.

 Amber | D 210 x W 210 x H 230 mm